Triang3l/WebQuake/README.md

 The port has been tested in the following browsers:

 * Firefox (Windows) - **Very Good** - developed in it, no mouse.
-* Chrome (Windows, Android) - **Very Good** - no "loading" image.
+* Chrome (Windows, Android) - **Unknown** - many crashes reported due to sound (launch with *-nosound* argument).
+No "loading" image.
 On Android, a Windows-compatible keyboard is required for Esc and F1-F12 keys.
 * Firefox (Android) - **Okay** - very low performance (canvas is locked at 12 FPS), no mouse support.
 Keypresses are incorrect, not tested with Windows keyboard.
 * Opera (Windows) - **Not Good** - low performance, nothing is drawn in water (type *r_waterwarp 0* in the console), no mouse.
 * Internet Explorer (Windows) - **Unsupported** - no WebGL, audio formats are not supported, XMLHttpRequest.overrideMimeType doesn't exist, no mouse.